Lissy93/awesome-privacy/README.md

 #### Notable Mentions
 [AES Crypt](https://www.aescrypt.com/) is a light-weight and easy file encryption utility.
 It includes applications for Windows, Mac OS, BSD and Linux, all of which can be interacted with either through the GUI, CLI or programatically though an API (available for Java, C, C# and Python).
 Although it is well estabilished, with an overall positive reputation, there have been some [security issues](https://www.reddit.com/r/privacytoolsIO/comments/b7riov/aes_crypt_security_audit_1_serious_issue_found/) raised recentley.

-[CryptSetup](https://gitlab.com/cryptsetup/cryptsetup) is a convinient layer for use on top of [dm-crypt](https://wiki.archlinux.org/index.php/Dm-crypt).
+[CryptSetup](https://gitlab.com/cryptsetup/cryptsetup) is a convenient layer for use on top of [dm-crypt](https://wiki.archlinux.org/index.php/Dm-crypt).
 [EncFS](https://www.arg0.net/encfs) is a cross-platform file-based encryption module, for use within user local directories. [geli](https://www.freebsd.org/cgi/man.cgi?query=geli&sektion=8) is a disk encryption subsystem included with FreeBSD.

 PGP may be useful for encrypting individual files and folders, preparing files for transmission, or adding an additional layer of security to sensitive data.
 With PGP, you can encrypt, decrypt, sign and verify files and folders: see [PGP Tools](#pgp-managers)